zihuan3/todo.html/README.md

 **Option 2: Download and Use Locally**

-Click the green "Code" button above
+- Click the green "Code" button above

-Select "Download ZIP"
+- Select "Download ZIP"

-Extract the files
+- Extract the files

-Double-click the HTML file to open in your browser
+- Double-click the HTML file to open in your browser

+**🛠️ Built with:**

+- HTML5
+- CSS3 (with modern gradients and animations)
+- Vanilla JavaScript
+- Local Storage API